arungeorg97/SLAE-X86/Assignment 3/README.md

 			*pathname will be the addresslocation of the page we want to check The mode specifies the accessibility check(s) to be performed, and is either the value F_OK, or a mask consisting of the bitwise OR of one or more of R_OK, W_OK, and X_OK.
 F_OK tests.

-	Incase of a access deny , and EFAULT will be returned ie (14)
+	Incase of an access deny  , and EFAULT will be returned ie (14)

-	Our egg would be 0x41414141 and the egghunter will look for 0x41414141 + "/bin/bash -c ifconfig" shellcode through the memory.once found code will jump onto /bin/sh shellcode
+	Our egg would be "0x41414141" and the egghunter will look for 0x4141414141414141 + "/bin/bash -c ifconfig" shellcode through the memory.Once the double egg is found, the control will be shifted  onto /bin/sh shellcode location

 	8bytes 0x4141414141414141 is considered because we dont wanna match the egghunter shellcode itself

+	Assembly Code

 		global _start